RMED24/youtube-anti-adblock-bypass/README.md

 ![Capture d'écran 2023-10-25 205522](https://github.com/GabCoolDude/youtube-anti-adblock-bypass/assets/123309403/aa8c2002-a9cf-4a1f-b3f3-a7b09526c662)

+- Step 3 : Make sure you are in the settings pane then enable 'I am an advanced user'

-- Step 3 : From the settings page click on "My rules".
+- Step 4 : Then after the settings pane, click on "My rules".

 ![Capture d'écran 2023-10-25 211853](https://github.com/GabCoolDude/youtube-anti-adblock-bypass/assets/123309403/46617adf-d4f8-495b-b5fa-66fb54917d3f)

-- Step 4 : Copy the contents from [rules.txt](https://raw.githubusercontent.com/RMED24/youtube-anti-adblock-bypass/main/rules.txt) in the "Temporary rules" textbox, then click on "Save" and then on "Commit"
+- Step 5 : Copy the contents from [rules.txt](https://raw.githubusercontent.com/RMED24/youtube-anti-adblock-bypass/main/rules.txt) in the "Temporary rules" textbox, then click on "Save" and then on "Commit"

 ![Capture d'écran 2023-10-25 212421](https://github.com/GabCoolDude/youtube-anti-adblock-bypass/assets/123309403/ab0e88b7-83d0-43dd-9dd6-2be577774ade)